Spec-Kit vs. Wizard

 Maestro-specific command.
 Converts your tasks into Auto Run documents that Maestro can execute autonomously.
 This bridges spec-kit’s structured approach with Maestro’s multi-agent capabilities.

-Creates: Markdown documents in Auto Run Docs/ with task checklists.
+Creates: Markdown documents in Auto Run Docs/ with naming pattern:

 Analysis & Quality Commands